 Longfellow Creek Bridge Replacement

 Due to new design criteria, identifying local vendors who can provide pricing and delivery has delayed the 90% design submission of this project.
-Our goal is to have a final design approved before the end of the month and begin the replacement as soon as the SDCI approves this design.
-We are targeting to have the bridge in place before the end of April, with only the bridge approaches left to complete.
+Our goal is to have a final new design and begin the replacement as soon as SDCI approves this design, which has required additional geotechnical studies and reports.
+We are targeting to have the bridge in place before the end of the year.
 This project will be completed by SPR's in-house staff.

 Location